Our Faculty

 Founder & Strings Principal

 Melody currently conducts the junior string ensemble at Nanyang Girls High School and maintains a busy performing schedule.
 She has coached string players at ACS (Independent), Raffles Institution, River Valley High School, ACS International, and Singapore National Youth Sinfonia.
 She has also performed with Malaysian Philharmonic Orchestra, Metropolitan Festival Orchestra, Asian Cultural Symphony Orchestra, Musicians Initiative, among other ensembles.
-Melody also founded Meraki string quartet, available to hire for private events.
+Melody founded Meraki string quartet, available to hire for private events.

 Evangeline Koh